-- Policy 2.2.1.
-The City shall monitor dwelling unit counts when a Comprehensive Plan Amendment is processed. - Policy 2.2.2.
-The City shall consider the rearrangement of the residential densities shown on the Broward County Land Use Plan Map utilizing "flexibility units" and/or "redevelopment units" in accordance with the Broward County Land Use Plan and the rules established within the "Administrative Rules Document: Broward County Land Use Plan." - Policy 2.2.3.
-The City shall consider the allocation of Flexibility Units subject to the following restrictions: in no instance shall allocations of Flexibility Units result in a residential density greater than twenty-five (25) dwelling units per gross acre for the residentially designated parcel or portion of a non-residentially designated parcel to be developed with residential use, or exceed one hundred percent (100%) of the maximum number of dwelling units indicated for the parcel by the Land Use Plan map, whichever resulting residential density is less. - Policy 2.2.4.
-The City shall consider a studio housing unit or efficiency housing unit with no greater than 500 square feet in size as 0.5 dwelling units for residential density calculations. - Objective 2.3.0.
+Policy 2.2.1.
+The City shall monitor dwelling unit counts when a Comprehensive Plan Amendment is processed.

+Policy 2.2.2.
+The City shall consider the rearrangement of the residential densities shown on the Broward County Land Use Plan Map utilizing "flexibility units" and/or "redevelopment units" when consistent with the community character; adjacent land uses; and public school capacity; and has undergone a compatibility review relative to potential impacts on affected contiguous municipalities, Environmentally Sensitive Lands and County or regional parks, in accordance with the Broward County Land Use Plan and the rules established within the "Administrative Rules Document: Broward County Land Use Plan."

+Policy 2.2.3.
+The City shall consider the allocation of Flexibility Units subject to the following restrictions: in no instance shall allocations of Flexibility Units result in a residential density greater than twenty-five (25) dwelling units per gross acre for the residentially designated parcel or portion of a non-residentially designated parcel to be developed with residential use, or exceed one hundred percent (100%) of the maximum number of dwelling units indicated for the parcel by the Land Use Plan map, whichever resulting residential density is less.

+Policy 2.2.4.
+The City shall consider a studio housing unit or efficiency housing unit with no greater than 500 square feet in size as 0.5 dwelling units for residential density calculations.

+Objective 2.3.0.
 The City shall maintain and implement land development regulations that promote redevelopment and revitalization of residential properties and neighborhoods that are attractive, well-maintained and contribute to the health, safety and welfare of their residents.